Last Updated on

 Believing that it’s possible to stop living paycheck to paycheck is half the battle.
 Once you know it’s possible, you make your plan and get to work.

 I hope Ashley’s debt success story will motivate you.
 She was able to pay off $45,000 worth of debt in 17 months by budgeting, getting her husband on board, and being persistent.
 Once you have a plan and your budget, you just have to put in the work and do it!
+I share these debt success stories because I hope it will inspire to take some action and start your own financial journey.

 - Coaching Success Story: How This Teacher Paid Off $14,000 In 2 Years